Honda Sport ATCs: Honda ATC250SX

 The ATC250SX was introduced alongside the ATC350X in 1985, and available for three model years.
 Decidedly more a trail machine than a racer, this ATC was equipped with a 246cc 4-Stroke air-cooled OHV engine, with 5-speed auto-clutch transmission and shaft final drive.
 Stoppage was handled by front and rear drum brakes, and it featured a reverse gear, unique among Honda Sport ATCs.
 This added to the weight, of nearly 50lbs more than similar machines.

 Honda ATC350X

 Honda's largest displacement ATC, the ATC350X, would be produced for two years in the United States.
 Equipped with a 350cc 4-stroke air-cooled OHV engine and 6-speed manual clutch transmission to a chain final drive, the focus was purely on performance.

 Honda ATC250R

-The ATC250R, built for track racing, was produced from 1981–1986.
+The ATC250R, built for track racing, was produced from 1981 to 1986.
 Originally equipped with a 248cc air-cooled engine and 5-speed transmission, it received a 246cc 2-stroke liquid-cooled engine and 6-speed transmission in its third, and last, iteration.